Video game music: Developments in the 2000s

 The Xbox 360 supports Dolby Digital software, sampling and playback rate of 16-bit @ 48 kHz (internal; with 24-bit hardware D/A converters), hardware codec streaming, and potential of 256 audio simultaneous channels.
-While powerful and flexible, none of these features represent any major change in how game music is made from the last generation of console systems.
 PCs continue to rely on third-party devices for in-game sound reproduction, and SoundBlaster is largely the only major player in the entertainment audio expansion card business.

 The PlayStation 3 handles multiple types of surround sound technology, including Dolby TrueHD and DTS-HD Master Audio, with up to 7.1 channels, and with sampling rates of up to 192 kHz.

 Nintendo's Wii console shares many audio components with the GameCube from the previous generation, including Dolby Pro Logic II.
 These features are extensions of technology already currently in use.

-The game developer of today has many choices on how to develop music.
-More likely, changes in video game music creation will have very little to do with technology and more to do with other factors of game development as a business whole.
-Video game music has diversified much to the point where scores for games can be presented with a full orchestra or simple 8/16-bit chiptunes.
-This degree of freedom has made the creative possibilities of video game music limitless to developers.
-As sales of video game music diverged from the game itself in the West (compared to Japan where game music CDs had been selling for years), business elements also wield a new level of influence.
-Music from outside the game developer's immediate employment, such as music composers and pop artists, have been contracted to produce game music just as they would for a theatrical movie.
-Many other factors have growing influence, such as editing for content, politics on some level of the development, and executive input.